senseobservationsystems/commonsense-javascript-lib/README.md

 ````
 See the example in the `test` directory.

-The following api calls on the Sense object are implemented.
+The following api calls on the SenseAPI object are implemented.
 The calls follow the REST-style with the verbs (create, update, delete) prefixed.
 An index (list) action corresponds with the plural form and a single get with the single form.
-The callback is of the form `next(err, response)`.
+The callback is of the form `successCB, errorCB`.
 The `data` argument is an optional object of headers.

 ```javascript